Skip to content

 > results.sarif

-The reusable workflow methodatlas-analysis.yml shipped with this project implements this pattern automatically.
+The reusable workflow methodatlas-analysis.yml shipped with this project implements exactly this single-pass pattern.
 See GitHub Actions for the full workflow and CI Setup for integration guidance.

 CI workflow examples

-The cache file is stored in compressed form (.gz) to minimise GitHub Actions cache storage consumption.
-CSV text typically compresses to 10–20 % of its original size, making the cache practical even for very large test suites.
+The cache file is stored in compressed form (.gz) to minimise GitHub Actions cache storage consumption; the JSON-Lines cache compresses well even for very large test suites.

 with: